react-static/react-static/README.md

 At [Nozzle.io](https://nozzle.io), we take **SEO, site performance, and user/developer experience** very seriously.
 We’ve launched many sites using different static site tools that claim to solve these goals, but we have yet to find one that satisfies our requirements completely.
 React-Static is the framework we carefully designed to meet those standards and help everyone build next generation, high-performance websites for the internet.

 ## Features
-- React.
-Enough said.
+- 100% React!
-- Blazing fast performance.
+- Blazing fast runtime and build performance.
 - Data Agnostic.
 Feed your site data from anywhere, **however you want**.
 - Built for **SEO**, by SEO professionals
 - React-first developer experience
 - Painless project setup & migration
-- Supports 99.9% of the React ecosystem.
+- Supports 100% of the React ecosystem.
 Including CSS-in-JS libraries, custom Query layers like GraphQL, and even Redux!
-- Aggressive and flexible reloading.

 ## Introduction Video